Skip to navigation Skip to content

 Negotiating the Job Plan

-Refugees eligible for the BTSR measure must have an activity recorded on the Activities and Exemptions (AEX) screen before their Job Plan is negotiated.
+Refugees eligible for the BTSR measure must have an activity recorded on the Activity and Exemptions Summary (AEX) screen before their Job Plan is negotiated.

-Most newly arrived refugees will have the Refugee Activities (RAC) activity record on the Activities and Exemptions (AEX) screen.
+Most newly arrived refugees will have the Refugee Activities (RAC) activity record on the AEX screen.

-Once Refugee Activities (RAC) is coded on the AEX screen, a message advising 'this customer is eligible for the BTSR measure' will present on the Job Plan cover page.
-Job Plan's negotiated on or after 1 July 2024 will auto-populate with the following text 'I agree to undertake refugee activities to help adjust to life in Australia and to increase my chances of finding work from [Start date] to [End date] to include participation in [Program]'.
+Once RAC is coded on the AEX screen, a message advising 'this customer is eligible for the BTSR measure' will present on the Job Plan cover page.
+The Job Plan will auto-populate with the following text 'I agree to undertake refugee activities to help adjust to life in Australia and to increase my chances of finding work from [Start date] to [End date] to include participation in [Program]'.

 To complete the Job Plan, See Negotiating Centrelink Managed Job Plans.